Parent Information Required/ Financial Independence

 - Claim yourself on income tax returns and not be claimed by anyone else as a dependent

 Cosigned loans, Parent Plus Loans, and 529 savings funds set up and funded by someone else DO NOT contribute to financial independence.

-Physically living in NC for the last FULL year, 365 days, as your primary and permanent residence is the most basic requirement for In State status.
+Physically living in NC for the last FULL year, 365 days, as your primary and permanent residence is a basic prerequisite requirement for in-state residency status.
 You must be at least 19 years of age to establish duration apart from your parents.